ajmalx55/TO-DO_LIST-/README.md

 # 📝 To-Do List Application using Tkinter

 ## 🚀 Overview
 This project is a simple To-Do List application built using Tkinter, a standard GUI (Graphical User Interface) toolkit for Python.
-The application allows users to add tasks, view existing tasks, and delete completed tasks.
+The application allows users to add tasks, view existing tasks, and delete completed tasks..

 ## ✨ Features
 - **Add Task**: Users can input tasks in the provided text box and click the "Add" button to append them to the list.